aidan-wagner/fprime/README.md

 pip install .
 ```

-For the linter to work, it needs a location to store the log files:
+For the linter to work, it needs a location in the .cache directory to store the log files:

 ```
 cd ~/.cache